amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.1-draft.rst

      * [U] `"transient preconditioner`" [string] select the preconditioner to be used in the nonlinear solver for the steady state problem, choose one of `"Trilinos ML`", `"Hypre AMG`", or `"Block ILU`". (default: `"Hypre AMG`")

      * [U] `"transient initialize with darcy`" [bool] Initialize the flow field using a Darcy solve. (default `"false`")

+     * [U] `"transient nonlinear iteration initial guess extrapolation order`" [int] defines how the initial guess (predictor) for a new time step is calculated.
+If set to zero, the previous solution is used as the initial guess. (default: 1)

    * [U] `"Steady-State Psuedo-Time Implicit Solver`" [list] Parameters for Damped Picard iteration to reach steady-state